kcanderson/PROMISING/README.md

 ## Building

 From the top level directory, *make* should produce a binary in the "bin" folder.
+At the moment, this has only been tested on a Linux machine with gcc.

 ## Usage